Pete Holmes (politician)

 Peter S. Holmes (born March 21, 1956) is an American politician and attorney who served as the Seattle City Attorney from 2010 to 2022.
-He was elected in November 2009, defeating incumbent Tom Carr by a significant margin.
-After winning a second term uncontested in 2013, he defeated challenger Scott Lindsay in 2017 with nearly 75% of the vote, but failed to advance from the primary in a bid for a fourth term in the 2021 election.
+He was elected in November 2009, defeating incumbent Tom Carr, and was re-elected in 2013 and 2017.
+He failed to advance from the primary in a bid for a fourth term in the 2021 election, coming in third to Republican Ann Davison and progressive Nicole Thomas-Kennedy.

-Prior to his election, Holmes served as an original member of the Seattle Police Department's Office of Professional Accountability Review Board (OPARB), a citizen review board which reviews police policy and procedures and maintains civilian oversight of the police department.
-He served as chair of OPARB between 2003 and 2008, during which time he advocated for public release of police records and OPARB reports.

 Early life and education

 Holmes was born in Richmond, Virginia, and grew up in Buckingham County.
 He earned a Bachelor of Arts from Yale College, majoring in American studies with a concentration in energy and environmental sciences.
 After graduating in 1978, Holmes went to work at the Natural Resources Defense Council in Washington D.C.
 In 1984, he earned his Juris Doctor degree from the University of Virginia School of Law.
 He remained in private bankruptcy practice in Ohio and Seattle for over 25 years.

+Prior to his election, Holmes served as an original member of the Seattle Police Department's Office of Professional Accountability Review Board (OPARB), a citizen review board that reviews police policy and procedures and maintains civilian oversight of the police department.
+He served as chair of OPARB between 2003 and 2008, during which time he advocated for public release of police records and OPARB reports.
+As chair, Holmes criticized the police chief for overturning or changing discipline recommendations without giving a reason.

+Seattle City Attorney

-2009 campaign
+2009 election

 In March 2009, Holmes announced that he would challenge incumbent City Attorney Tom Carr, largely because of disagreements over the handling of public disclosure for OPARB and police records, as well as the proper role of the City Attorney.
 Carr stated that he represented city government and provided "neutral legal advice," whereas Holmes stated that he would act as an advocate for the people of Seattle.

 Holmes promised not to prosecute marijuana possession, in line with a 2003 voter-approved initiative making it the lowest priority for law enforcement.
 Carr maintained that prosecution of possession "in conjunction with other crimes" was within his authority as City Attorney.
+Holmes said he would consider moving the city’s nine domestic-violence advocates out of the attorney’s office so that they could act with more independence, while Carr said the move would weaken the city's commitment to prosecuting domestic violence cases.

 Eventually, Holmes received endorsements from both The Seattle Times and The Stranger.
+In the November general election, Holmes defeated Carr, 63.85% to 35.92%, a nearly 28-point margin.

+2013 election

-Holmes won the election by a 26-point margin, and ran unopposed in 2013.
+Holmes ran unopposed for a second term.